How to Successfully Start Your Own Profitable Business on Amazon

 - You will also have to constantly monitor your products for negative feedback and product quality issues because Amazon could ban your products or your account at any time.

-- Also because you’re investing a large sum upfront for inventory, getting banned on Amazon could cause you to get stuck with a lot of unsellable product.
+- Also because you’re investing a large sum upfront for inventory, getting banned on Amazon could cause you to get stuck with a lot of unsellable products.

 Another business model on Amazon is selling wholesale products using FBA.

 To sell wholesale products on Amazon, you first must find distributors who offer a variety of products for sale.
 Then, you essentially buy those products (usually from your home country with low minimums) and list and market them on Amazon using FBA.
 Margins are typically on the order of 50%.

 Features and Benefits: